karmaniverous/jsonmap/doc/1-main.md

       dynamic: {
         $: [
           // Each transformation object uses a special syntax to reference an
-          // object, a method to run on it, and an array of parameters to pass.
+          // a method to run and an array of parameters to pass to it.
           {
-            object: '$.lib._',
-            method: 'get',
+            method: '$.lib._.get',
             params: ['$.input', 'dynamodb.NewImage.roundup.N'],
           },
           // The special syntax uses lodash-style paths.
 Its root object can